 • Best AI-bundled budget pick: Freshsales, Freddy AI included at $9/user/mo.

-Nine CRMs tested against real sales orgs across a 90-day window.
-What scaled, what choked, what costs 3x its sticker price after the first renewal, and the pick for your team size, motion, and ecosystem.
+Twenty CRMs compared on pricing, real review themes, and feature depth.
+What scales, what choked, what costs 3x its sticker price after the first renewal, and the pick for your team size, motion, and ecosystem.

 Best CRM Software comparison: features, pricing and verdicts